-- For many smaller airfields / airports 'Aimm-Lite' provides everything they need, at an economical fixed cost.
-Aimm supplies a recording unit that is plugged into the power and phone line at the Airport.
-This records all radio calls 24 / 7 / 365 with a time and date stamp, then analyses, archives, sorts and stores them long term.
+--- For many smaller airfields / airports 'Aimm-Lite' provides everything they need, at a fixed cost of $295 / month on a maintained lease with standard reports for a typical installation.
+The recording unit is plugged into the power and phone line at the Airport.
+This records all aircraft radio calls 24 / 7 / 365 with a time and date stamp, then analyses, archives, sorts and stores them long term.

 A report is sent within one week of the end of each month, showing the number of each type of movement (Takeoff, Touch and Go, Landing), types of aircraft (Plane, Helicopter etc), weights, runway in use, night / day airspace activity, day of week and other information, to the aerodrome for management and reporting purposes.

 To save unnecessary work and cost at the 'Lite' level of service, the radio calls are autonomously analysed by computer, rather than transcribed by human operators.
 The reports produced are detailed enough for non-Certificated aerodromes for the current (and known future) reporting requirements of CASA in Australia and CAA in NZ, so it provides an economical way of handling Risk Management, Aviation Authority, and Local Body Compliance reporting for those who do NOT need to bill landing fees.

 In event of a noise complaint, anyone authorised by the aerodrome managment can listen to radio calls for any period from three years ago to the last few minutes.
 This can be done from any device that has Internet access and can play a .wav file (most can).
 This allows quick incident investigation without the need for an after hours visit to the airport.